li4520/GPX-Heatmap/README.md

 Usage: heatmap.py [OPTIONS]

 Options:
   --output TEXT                   Specify the name of the output file.
+Defaults to `map`.
-                                  Defaults to `map`
+  --input TEXT                    Specify an input folder - this is where all your GPX files should be.
+Defaults to `gpx`.
-  --input TEXT                    Specify an input folder.
-Defaults to `gpx` --filter [running|cycling|walking]
+  --filter [running|cycling|walking]
                                   Specify a filter type.
 Defaults to no filter --help                          Show this message and exit.
-  --year                          Specify a year.
+  --year                          Specify a year to filter the GPX files.
 Defaults to no year.
 Multiple years can be accepted
 ```

 Examples: